 Turning around, there was Rogelio, his name sounding like a song—Ro-Hel-EE-Oh—looking as though he stepped right out of the pages of Surfer magazine.
 Bare bronze chest, well-worn baggies, sun-kissed straggly hair.
 A couple of tell-tale scars on his legs, surfer knobs on his knees.
 One of the local surfers we crushed on from afar, and he was singing to us!
 He was thinking about going to Aviones to catch a few waves.
 The morning rain had stopped, the waves should be primo.
 Did we want to go?

-He was meeting Gary at the surf shop, they'd give us a ride to Linda's place to pick up our swim suits.
+He was meeting Gary at the surf shop, they'd give us a ride to Linda's place to pick up our swimsuits.

-We jumped out as soon as they pulled up to Linda's building.
+We jumped out as soon as we pulled up to Linda's building.
 They didn't need to tell us to hurry.
 We couldn't wait to slip our suits on and get back in the car.

 I try not to be a baby now.
 I pick my way across the surface, gingerly seeking out the dry spots, my eyes so focused on my feet I don't notice how close I am to a bougainvillea until a thorn scratches my arm, drawing a neat thin line of blood across my skin.
 There's some kind of lesson there, something about how playing it safe doesn't necessarily mean you can escape the pain.